zchee/golang-wiki/MinimumRequirements.md

 * GOAMD64=v4: v3 processors that also have AVX512F, AVX512BW, AVX512CD, AVX512DQ, AVX512VL.

 The Go toolchain does not currently generate any AVX512 instructions.

+Note that performance is expected to improve with higher levels, but this might not be true in all cases.
+It is recommended to benchmark your performance-critical code to validate whether there are actually performance improvements.

 ### 386